Perkedel/After-Church/Documents/Misc/ydkj-salty-trivia.md

 ### Daisy Chain

 Joel: Hehey, Daisy Chain here.
 Hey, if you have another advice regarding sound configurations, let us know after this game, okay.
-It seems that the 7.1 Surround Sound could not work to what I intend, you know, it only works on `Spatial`.
+It seems that the 7.1 Surround Sound could not work to what I intend, you know, it only works on `Spatial` abstract Node.
 Ah you know that?
 No?
 Ask Hailey, I'm talking about `3D Space`, the `red` nodes stuffs!
 There's alot more details in Godot, I'm still getting more.

 ### Ozzy Old